-Medical and isolation team members

-Health screeners (i.e. a supervisor who takes employees' temperature) Disinfection team members

-Those with broad exposure to customers or employees
+Medical and isolation team members Health screeners (i.e. a supervisor who takes employees' temperature) Those performing disinfection of common surfaces Those with broad exposure to customers or employees

 WHO SHOULD WEAR FACE SHIELDS?

 Face shields are commonly used in healthcare and manufacturing.
 They can provide extra protection for those who must work within three feet of another person due to their job requirements.
 They are not necessary unless you work in healthcare/manufacturing, but they can help.